charlesdedampierre/cultura_project/docs/data_extraction.md

 The scripts regarding the Wikidata Extraction can be found [here](../scraping/individuals/wikipedia/)

 Initially information about individuals have been extracted from Wikipedia, using the Wikipedia API though python.

+## Data Enriched for Population & GDP per capita

+The GDP per capita & Population are added thought the following notebook [raw_to_db/insert_gdp_population_to_db.ipynb](../raw_to_db/insert_gdp_population_to_db.ipynb).

+Population data is interpolatated for every decade.

+To get information on how regions are associated to countries, check the [Google Sheet](<https://docs.google.com/spreadsheets/d/1MGNzF-CcGMDkyYR0M1CS2lzJrGc4bGDVR9zj7H68uA8/edit#gid=1495995572>)